 The Non-Insured Health Benefits (NIHB) Oral Health Advisory Committee

 The NIHB Oral Health Advisory Committee (NOHAC) is an independent advisory body of highly qualified oral health professionals and academic specialists.
 They bring impartial and practical expert views, advice, and recommendations to the NIHB program to support the improvement of oral health outcomes for First Nations and Inuit clients.
-The advice and recommendations provided by the Committee follow an evidence-based approach and reflect scientific knowledge, as well as clinical and oral health care delivery and disease prevention best practices.
+The advice and recommendations provided by the Committee follow an evidence-informed approach and reflect scientific knowledge, as well as clinical and oral health care delivery and disease prevention best practices.

 NOHAC membership and qualifications